 Look for a calculator that uses current tax years and updates automatically when rates change.
 Many free online calculators use outdated rates or ignore National Insurance entirely.
 A calculator that omits Class 4 NI on sole trader profits is not giving you a fair comparison.

-Our calculator page uses 2025/26 rates and includes all relevant taxes.
+Our calculator page uses the current tax year's rates and includes all relevant taxes.
 It also factors in the cost of compliance so you see the net position, not just the headline tax saving.

 Making the Switch from Sole Trader to Limited Company